hendricius/the-bread-code/basics/basic-dough.md

 This way your dough won't stick that much.
 In the long term, reduce the flour you use at this step.
 The more hydrated your dough is, the fluffier it will become when baked.

 Stretch the dough apart a little to form a kind of pizza.
-Then move the outer parts of the pizza inwards, to the center.
-Piece by piece your dough will become rounder.
+It should be in a round shape in front of you, not too flat.
+Only do this very softly.
+The harder you press the dough the more gas will evaporate and the less fluffy your ultimate bread will be.

 ### Recipe customization